 We referred back to our research and found that to help our users achieve their goals fast, we need to cut down on screens while ensuring clear visual communications.

 Initially, we had the Clock In/Out button outside of the job listing card, but we decided to make it simpler by adding the button straight into the card and using an icon to make it quicker to glance at.
 We simplified the step by just having the "Clock In" feature here, as the user doesn't need to think about clocking out at this point.

-We realize that our filters are unclear, and being able to find a gig with proximity is important for our users.
-So we added titles under each icon and added km radius for location.
+I realized that our filters are unclear, and being able to find a gig with proximity is important for our users.
+So I added titles under each icon and added km radius for location.

-Our researched showed job searchers' frustrations of the long and daunting process.
+Our research showed job searchers' frustrations of the long and daunting process.
 We strive to bring a more delightful experience to the users, by adding encouraging and positive messages throughout the app.